Leverage Your Home Equity to Buy Before You Sell: Maryland Bridge Loans Explained

 • Your offers with a home sale contingency keep getting rejected, and you need more immediate purchasing power.

-Especially if you’re unable to prepare or stage your current home for sale while still living in it, a bridge loan offers a practical solution.
-It allows you to move out, thus enabling you to stage or renovate the property.
-This can not only speed up the sale but also potentially increase your home’s market value, making the bridge loan a strategic financial move.
+• You’re aiming to sell a vacant or staged home, which can often be more appealing to buyers and potentially more profitable.
+This is especially important if you’re unable to prepare or stage your current home for sale while still living in it.
+With a bridge loan, you can buy your next home and move out of your current one, enabling you to stage or renovate the property.
+This can help speed up the sale and potentially increase your home’s market value.

 What’s required to get a bridge loan in Maryland?